HassanSherwani/Natural-Language-Processing-II-/0.Basic_LSTM/Readme.md

-Applying very basic LSTMs using "for" and "cat"
+Applying basic LSTMs using
+- "for" loop
+- "cat"